Monday 23 September 1940

 The early afternoon is fairly quiet, with a dogfight over Dover that is fairly uneventful.
 Another large formation approaches around 17:30 and spreads out all across southern England.
 The RAF again intervenes, but there are no reported losses.

-After nightfall, the Luftwaffe sends 261 bombers against London, London and various points in the southwest.
+After nightfall, the Luftwaffe sends 261 bombers against London and various points in the southwest.
 There are additional waves of attack thereafter.
 London is attacked all night long until shortly before sunrise.
 Particularly hard hit are the Clarnico factory, West Ham (numerous fires), Stevenage Wharf, Bexhill, Hastings, and Seaford.

 Overall, the Luftwaffe takes about 15-20 losses and the RAF about a dozen.
 It is a higher loss rate than in recent days, but much less than the hardest days of August and early September.

 Werner Mölders was awarded the 2nd Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 21 September 1940 for becoming the first pilot to get credit for 40 victories.
 Adolf Hitler personally pins it on him today in the new Reichskanzlei in Berlin.
-Afterwards, his boss Hermann Göring invites Mölders to his hunting lodge in the Rominter Heide.
+Afterward, his boss Hermann Göring invites Mölders to his hunting lodge in the Rominter Heide.

 Hptm.
 Wilhelm Balthasar from Stab III./JG 3 is credited with downing two Spitfires.